When summer is in full bloom, the days are long and summer vacations are starting, many of us probably have a bit more time than usual.

 It Lowers Blood Pressure

-A study from the University of Edinburgh has shown that nitric oxide, which helps lower blood pressure, is released into the bloodstream as soon as sunlight touches the skin.
-That's why Richard Weller, university lecturer in dermatology, and his colleagues believe that exposure to sun can not only improve health but also extend life (since lower blood pressure reduces the risk of heart attacks and strokes).
+A study from the University of Edinburgh has shown that nitric oxide, which helps lower blood pressure, is released into the blood vessels as soon as sunlight touches the skin.
+Therefore, Richard Weller, university lecturer in dermatology, and his colleagues believe that sun exposure can not only improve health but also extend life (since lower blood pressure reduces the risk of heart attacks and strokes).

 Strengthens Brain Function